Travelling by car

 - Kidney dialysis patients

-In the above situations, forms should be taken to the Security Office (or, if unavailable, contact Finance Front Office by phone).
+In the above situations, forms should be taken to the Security Office.

 Assisted parking enables patients or visitors to purchase a parking pass from the car park Pay stations from a single transaction that incorporates unlimited visits on a weekly or monthly basis using our Saver menu: